the-other-mariana/paparelo/01272022/README.md

 1. **Partitioning**: partition the problem into smaller problems; we can use task or data partitioning.

-    1. If we use the **parallelism of tasks** to partition the Task T into its two smallest components, since it has two operations:
+    1. If we use the **parallelism of tasks** to partition the Task T into its two smallest components, since it has two operations.

     2. If we use the **parallelism of data**, the Task remains the same but we have a **Task T copy** for each of the data parts we divide data into.
 Thus, we have **three tasks that are identical** over each data part (line of data).